-Apply for a Doctor of Philosophy (PhD) or Doctor of Musical Arts
+Apply for a Doctor of Musical Arts (DMA) or Doctor of Education (EdD)

-Applications for Doctor of Philosophy, or Doctor of Musical Arts study can be received at any time.
+Applications for Doctor of Musical Arts study can be received at any time.
 You should apply as early as possible to give yourself maximum preparation time for visa application, fee payment, travel and accommodation arrangements.
 Late applications may be processed, but we cannot guarantee that a decision will be made in time for you to make the necessary arrangements to start your studies here.

 If you have completed prior qualifications at a New Zealand university, the minimum entry requirements are either: